Ontario Healthcare Funding Crisis — March 2026

 Note to Stakeholders

-Healthcare systems across Canada face a severe nursing workforce challenge, with significant projected shortfalls by 2028.
+Healthcare systems across Canada face a severe nursing workforce shortage, with significant projected shortfalls by 2028.
 This shortage demands innovative models of care delivery to maximize the reach and impact of our experienced Registered Nurses (RNs).
 One such innovation is virtual nursing; this leverages technology to allow RNs to provide patient care remotely.
-Virtual nursing gained traction during the pandemic and is now being systematically scaled by many health systems as a strategy to support bedside teams and retain veteran nurses.
+Virtual nursing gained traction during the pandemic and is now being systematically scaled by health systems across North America as a strategy to support bedside teams and retain veteran nurses.

 A centralized approach promotes consistency, prevents competition between hospitals, and leverages economies of scale.